MikaAK/request_cache_plug/README.md

 - Absinthe and ConCache are optional dependencies, if you don't have them you won't have access to `RequestCache.Middleware` or `RequestCache.ConCacheStore`
 - If no ConCache is found, you must set `config :request_cache_module` to something else

+### Caching Header
+When an item is served from the cache, we return a header `rc-cache-status` which has a value of `HIT`.
+Using this you can tell if the item was served out of cache, without it the item was fetched

 ### Example Reduction
 In the case of a large (16mb) payload running through absinthe, this plug cuts down response times from 400+ms -> <400μs